FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

 observing programs will already collect all of the frames necessary for smooth operation of the pipeline, several items bear pointing out:

--  Bias frames are used to remove fixed-pattern noise in the data, and also used to generate the default bad pixel mask for reductions.
+-  Bias frames are used to remove fixed-pattern noise in the data generate the default bad pixel mask for reductions.

--  Dome flats are used for the dual purposes of removing pixel-to-pixel variations in sensitivity, and tracing the edges of the slit (which can vary from grating to grating, and will be more apparent following the future installation of the decker).
+-  Dome flats are used for the dual purposes of removing pixel-to-pixel variations in sensitivity and tracing the edges of the slit.
+(Slit edges can vary from grating to grating, and will be more apparent following the future installation of the decker).
 Dome flats (or, optionally, sky flats) also may be used for correcting for the variable illumination